Reverse-Universe/SAS/Shanghai_Basic_Medical_Insurance_Scheme/EN.md

 Medical insurance program participants are eligible for full or partial reimbursement of the cost of medicines included in the National Drug Reimbursement List (NRDL), which includes drugs that are divided into Class A, Class B and Class C drugs.
 + **Class A drugs** typically include low-priced and clinically necessary drugs that are fully reimbursed
-+ **Class B drugs** typically includes higher-priced or new drugs that generally require the patients to assume 10-30% of the drug’s cost (**Co-pay**).
++ **Class B drugs** typically include higher-priced or new drugs that generally require the patients to assume 10-30% of the drug’s cost (**Co-pay**).
 The deductible doesn't include co-pay (co-pay is before deductible).
 + **Class C drugs** mainly refers to the drugs that are not corverd by the Medical Insurance Program and should paid by the patients themselves.

 **More Details**